wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Added the ability to override the weekly schedule to allow one-off events to be scheduled
+* Added a list format option to the master schedule shortcode
+* Added Italian translation (it_IT) (thank you to Cristofaro Giuseppe!)

 = 1.5.4 =
 * Fixed some PHP notices that were being generated when there were no playlist entries in the system.